Install & setup LaminDB#

 lamin login testuser1

-lamin login <email> --password <password>
+lamin login <email> --key <API-key>

-lamin -h
+lamin lgout

 Init an instance#

-• storage: a default storage location (e.g. s3://my-bucket, gs://my-bucket, ./my-data-dir)
+• storage: a default storage location for the instance (e.g. s3://my-bucket, gs://my-bucket, ./my-data-dir)

-• name (optional): a name for the instance (e.g., my-project-assets, analyses-team-x, ml-experiments-y)
+• name (optional): a name for the instance (e.g., my-assets)

-• schema (optional): comma-separated schema names
+• schema (optional): comma-separated string of schema modules

 Examples#